gpstar81/GPStar-proton-pack/FAQ.md

 **Q: Running my vibration motors or any other DC motor is giving me noise on my sound output.**

 **A:** It is recommended as per the schematics to move all your DC motors onto the right hand +/- rail on the 1/2 breadboard in the pack.
-You can also add 0.1uf ceramic capacitors across your DC motor terminals, however during testing this was not required as keeping the DC motors on a separate power rail away from the Arduino and Wav Trigger boards was more than enough to avoid any motor noise.
+You can also add 0.1uf ceramic capacitors across your DC motor terminals, however during testing this was not required as keeping the DC motors on a separate power rail away from the Arduino and WAV Trigger boards was more than enough to avoid any motor noise.
 More information can be found here if you want to learn more: [Dealing with Motor Noise](https://www.pololu.com/docs/0J15/9)

-**Q: Can this electronics setup run in any proton pack shell?**
+**Q: Can this electronics setup run in any Proton Pack shell?**

 **A:** In theory yes, with some minor modifications to the code depending on what type of LED setup you are using.
 This solution was designed primarily with the stock lights and switches in use by the Hasbro products.